StanzaOrg/lbstanza-old/notes/earley.md

   only rules with matching first-sets.
 - error-recovery? is true if process-set is being ran after performing error recovery, and thus any scanned items should be tagged as containing errors.

+For each item in the current set, we look at its upcoming token.
+There are three cases:
+Case: A terminal is upcoming
+Case: A production is upcoming
+Case: A rule is (non-null) completed.

+#### Case: A terminal is upcoming ####
+Test whether the given terminal matches against the given input.
+If it does, then advance the item, and add it to the next set if it hasn't been added already.

+#### Case: A production is upcoming ####
+First check whether we should perform a null-advance.
+If the production is nullable, then advance the item, and add it to the current set.

+Then add predicted rules for the upcoming production to the current set if we have not already added predicted rules for this production.

+####  Case: A rule is non-null completed ####
+Iterate through all the items in the parent set that have the completed production as their upcoming production.
+Advance these items and add them to the current set.

+For items with right-recursive links, we need to advance their roots instead, and also add a new chain completion to the advanced roots.

 ### Commiting an Earley Set ###
 @[earley search algorithm commit-set]